aws-samples/aws-incident-response-playbooks/playbooks/IRP-PersonalDataBreach.md

 - **Unauthorized data access without personal data involvement** — If the accessed data is purely operational (infrastructure configs, non-personal telemetry), see [IRP-DataAccess](IRP-DataAccess.md) for technical response only.
 - **Credential compromise as the initial vector** — If you are still investigating the initial access method, see [IRP-CredCompromise](IRP-CredCompromise.md).
 Return here once personal data involvement is confirmed.
-- **Insider threat investigation and HR coordination** — If the breach was caused by an authorized insider acting outside their role, see [IRP-InsiderThreat](IRP-InsiderThreat.md) (Coming Soon) for the personnel and investigation aspects.
+- **Insider threat investigation and HR coordination** — If the breach was caused by an authorized insider acting outside their role, see [IRP-InsiderThreat](IRP-InsiderThreat.md) for the personnel and investigation aspects.
 This playbook still applies for the notification obligations.
 - **Ransomware with data unavailability** — If personal data has been encrypted (availability breach under GDPR), pivot to [IRP-Ransomware](IRP-Ransomware.md) for technical recovery while continuing notification assessment here.

 ### Applicable Finding Types